 Configure AWS PrivateLink in the Cloud UI

 This guide is for configuring AWS PrivateLink using the Redpanda Cloud UI.
-See Configure AWS PrivateLink for Redpanda Cloud if you want to set up the endpoint service using the API.
+To configure and manage PrivateLink on an existing public cluster, you must use the Redpanda Cloud API.

 The Redpanda AWS PrivateLink endpoint service provides secure access to Redpanda Cloud from your own VPC.
 Traffic over PrivateLink does not go through the public internet because these connections are treated as their own private AWS service.
 While your VPC has access to the Redpanda VPC, Redpanda cannot access your VPC.